Smart city – next stop: the future.

 What is a smart city?

 A smart city offers its inhabitants the highest quality of life using as few resources as possible.
-This can be achieved by linking different infrastructures such as transport, energy and communications for individual buildings, districts or whole cities.
-New technologies form the foundation of these connections.
-Digitalisation (e.g. the “Internet of things“), enables cities to become “smart”, i.e. they function more intelligently and efficiently, while improving the quality of life of the people living there.
+This can be achieved by linking different infrastructures such as transport, energy and communications, for individual buildings, districts or whole cities.
+The foundation for such an approach is provided by new technologies and innovations such as the Internet of Things (IoT) and artificial intelligence (AI).
+Digitalisation is enabling cities to become “smart” – i.e. buildings, neighbourhoods and cities can function more intelligently and efficiently, thereby improving the quality of life of its residents.

-Welcoming over 1.2 million passengers per day, SBB is the most important transport provider for the smart cities of tomorrow.
+Welcoming over 1.26 million passengers per day, SBB is the most important transport provider for the smart cities of tomorrow.
 The company operates its own electricity grid including seven power stations, and produces a large amount of the energy it needs itself.
 As much as 90 percent of this power is already produced using renewable resources, a figure which is set to rise to 100 percent by 2020.
 As the driving force of Swiss public transport and an environmental pioneer among European rail companies, SBB is playing an important role in the mobility of the future.
-With modern, well-connected development and infrastructure projects, SBB is making an important contribution to turning Switzerland into a more attractive and competitive country.
-With innovative mobility solutions and ground-breaking district development projects in top locations, SBB can support cities with their plans and become an important partner in helping to turn themselves into a smart city.
+With modern development and infrastructure projects, SBB is making an important contribution to turning Switzerland into a more attractive and competitive country.
+As a mobility service provider and real estate developer, the company serves as a successful interface between spatial planning and traffic management, making it a key driving force behind a smart Switzerland.